MattyCalimbas/case-study-88/README.md

 5. Customize the content and design as needed to tailor the proposal to your specific project.

-## Usage

-After installation and customization, you can use this WordPress website proposal to present your front-end facelift ideas to the potential design firm.
-The website can be hosted on a live server or shared with the client for review.

 ## Customization

-Feel free to customize the website's content, design, and layout according to the specific needs and preferences of your potential design firm client.
+Content, design, and layout can be customized according to the specific needs and preferences.
 You can use the Elementor drag-and-drop page builder to easily make changes to the website's pages.

 ## Contributing